 Collect W-8BEN(E) Tax Forms for independent contractors

 In addition to compliance documentation related to proper setup, as a US company, you are required to collect Certificate of Status of Beneficial Owner for United States Tax Withholding and Reporting, also known as W-8BEN Form.
 This form serves as a proof that the service provider is a foreign national who is providing services for a US company.
 There are two versions of the form: W-8BEN for individuals and W-8BEN-E for entities.

-Do I need to collect 1099-MISC for foreign independent contractors?
+Do I need to collect 1099-NEC for foreign independent contractors?

-Yes, you are required to collect 1099-MISC (Miscellaneous Income) Form and submit it to the IRS for every contractor who has earned more than $600 within a tax year.
+Yes, you are required to collect and submit Form 1099-NEC to the IRS for every contractor who has earned more than $600 within a tax year.
 This includes both US and foreign service providers.